 Hampi celebration which is otherwise called Vijaya Utsav is a popular celebration to commend the birthday of the antiquated artist Purandaradasa who lived in Hampi and is typically celebrated in the long stretch of either October or November over a time of 3 days.
 This celebration draws in individuals from everywhere throughout the world.

-In this celebration the Kannadigas demonstrate their ability in move, craftsmanship and music.
+In this celebration, the Kannadigas demonstrate their ability in move, craftsmanship, and music.
 There are additionally different exercises like firecrackers and manikin which is an eye catcher for vacationers all over the place.
-Not just that Hampi is a rich social place that is named as one of the legacy of India as per UNESCO which gives everything the more tourism.
+Not just that Hampi is a rich social place that is named as one of the legacies of India as per UNESCO which gives everything more tourism.

 There is a show of people melodies called ‘Janapada Kala Vahini‘ which is a major fascination

 There is an elephant marth over the remnants of Hampi which is very nearly 15 km known as ‘Kind sized Savari’.

 The landmarks in the entire 15 km of the remnants of Hampi is lit up with lights giving it an entrancing look that is genuinely delight in itself.

 There are exhibitions by both national and worldwide stars.
 2015 seen exhibitions from Himesh Reshammiya, Mika Singh and so forth.
 Other than all these social exercises there are water games and recreations for children and family, presentations, painting rivalries and so forth.

 This is a celebration praised one day before Ganesh Chaturthi as multi-day to pay tribute to Goddess Gowri, mother of Lord Ganesha.
 It is multi-day celebrated in Karnataka as well as all through India to adulate the Goddess for her capacity to give quality and mettle on the general population.
 It is said that on this day the Goddess Gowri like some other spouse goes to her folks home and the following day Lord Ganesha returns to take her home.